Toronto subway: Safety

-Stations with high platforms have a crawl space under the platform edge which the TTC recommends that a person who has fallen onto the track use to avoid an oncoming train.
+Stations with high platforms have a crawl space under the platform edge, which the TTC recommends that a person who has fallen onto the track use to avoid an oncoming train.
 Lying flat between the two rails is not recommended due to shallow clearances.
 The platform edge has a yellow strip behind which passengers should wait to avoid a fall.

-Stations do not have platform screen doors, a feature which for Lines 1, 2 and 4 would require station modification, automatic train control (ATC) and a $1.35-billion investment which is not funded as of 2022.
+Stations do not have platform screen doors, a feature which for Lines 1, 2 and 4 would require station modification, automatic train control (ATC) and a $1.35-billion investment, which is not funded as of 2022.
+Funding for platform screen doors and supporting technology was not before city council as of 2026 due to a lack of public support for such a large capital expenditure with debated value.
 ATC is needed to stop trains at a precise position along the platform to line up train doors with platform doors.
 Since 24 September 2022, ATC has been activated along the entire length of Line 1; thus, it would be possible to install platform screen doors along Line 1.
-The future Ontario Line will be built to operate with ATC and will feature platform doors from its opening.
+The future Ontario Line will be built to operate with ATC and will feature platform screen doors from its opening.
 The benefits of platform doors would be: